r0hankrishnan/carmax/README.md

 7. [Dashboarding](#Dashboarding)

 ## Introduction
 The initial problem posed by CarMax for this analytics showcase was to uncover what features were driving CarMax customers' purchases.
 I will use Python programming and dashboarding to explore, model, and cleanly present findings from this data.

+### Role
+For this project, I am acting as a data analyst for CarMax who is responsible for understanding the driving factors behind our customers' purchasind decisions.
+Rather than highly accurate predictions, it is important to understand the specific impact each variable in the data is having on our target variable (qualities of purchased vehicle).

+### Domain Background

+CarMax has seen a 9.1% increase in total gross profit compared to last year's second quarter.
+Retail used vehicle gross profit increased 5.9% and retail gross profit per unit was in line with last year's second quarter.
+As Carmax seeks to continue their strong performance, a keen and precise underastanding of their customer's purchasing habits is extremely important.

+---
 ## Main Takeaways
 1. Standardize in-store appraisal procedures to reduce differences in average appraisal offer between in-store and online interactions
 2. Ensure adequate stock of Ford vehicles in Southern distribution channels and Toyota in Western distribution channels